-Pre-emergence applications can be high risk for drift due to bare soils that release stored heat causing air/spray to rise and have no crop to intercept spray; cooling air temperatures; high loading of ai/ha; and inverse weather conditions.
+Pre-emergence applications can be high risk for drift due to bare soils that release stored heat causing air/spray to rise, and there being no crop to intercept spray.
+Small spray droplets are particularly susceptible to spray drift.

 Product drift not only reduces efficacy but also risks contaminating ‘non target’ areas.
 Crop protection chemistry is already under significant political and public pressure so minimising residue detection through controlling drift is key to protecting products in the future.

 There are four main areas to consider for drift reduction: